Playing “I Spy” at the Connecticut State Capitol

 Touted as the “handsomest building” President Theodore Roosevelt ever saw, the five story Pennsylvania State Capitol, covers over 5 acres in downtown Harrisburg.
 The current 600 room building was completed in 1906, after a 1897 fire destroyed the original building.
 It’s “home” to the Governor, Lieutenant Governor, State Senate, State House of Representatives, and State Supreme Court, The campus now includes 10 additional buildings, although the main Capitol Building and East Wing will be most appealing to visitors.

-Six Ways to Explore Providence, Rhode Island in the Winter
+Six Things to Do with Kids in Providence, Rhode Island this Winter

 Rhode Island make take some heat for being the smallest state in America, but what it lacks in size it makes up for in family-friendly fun.
 Providence, the state capital, is located one hour south of Boston and three hours north of New York City.
 My family has driven through the Ocean State several time on the way to visit family (check out my posts on nearby Newport, Bristol, and The Farmer’s Daughter) but we’ve never stayed in town for more than a day.

 On our way home from celebrating Christmas in Boston, we decided to spend some time exploring Providence.
 Even though the weather was chilly (mid 20s-30s), we enjoyed lots of indoor and outdoor fun.
 Here are some of our favorite activities for family fun in Providence: